Saunders-Roe A.36 Lerwick: Design and development

 The first three aircraft were used as prototypes, with the first being launched on 31 October 1938, after numerous delays during design and construction.
-The Lerwick was immediately found to be unstable in the air, on the water and not suited to "hands off" flying.
-The latter was a major problem in an aircraft designed for long-range patrols.
+The Lerwick was immediately found to be unstable in the air, on the water and not suited to "hands off" flying, a major problem in an aircraft designed for long-range patrols.
 Numerous adjustments, including the addition of a greatly enlarged single fin and an increase in the wing angle of incidence, failed to remedy its undesirable characteristics, which included a vicious stall and unsatisfactory rates of roll and yaw.
 In service, several aircraft were lost because of wing floats breaking off, suggesting this was a structural weakness.
 Persistent problems with the hydraulics resulted in bomb doors sometimes dropping open during flight.

-On one engine, the Lerwick could not maintain height, nor could it maintain a constant heading, as the controls could not counter the torque of one engine on maximum power.
+On one engine the Lerwick could not maintain altitude or maintain a constant heading, as the controls could not counter the torque of one engine on maximum power.
 An engine failure would inevitably see the aircraft flying in slowly descending circles.
 On one occasion, the loss of an engine forced a Lerwick to make an emergency landing in the Caledonian Canal.
 The aircraft was then towed to Oban at the end of a string of coal barges.